alexandrepa/tzatziki-workshop/README.md

 - `tzatziki-spring-jpa` if you want to test a Spring JPA repository
 - `tzatziki-spring-kafka` if you want to test a Kafka consumer or producer

-Dependencies for the first part of the workshop are already added to the pom.xml file (tzatziki-http and tzatziki-spring-jpa).
+All dependencies for the workshop are already added to the pom.xml file (tzatziki-http, tzatziki-spring-jpa, and tzatziki-spring-kafka).

 You can just do a `mvn clean install` to install the dependencies.

 ### Configuration

 To run the tests, we need to declare a Cucumber runner class.
 You can already find one (StockTestRunner) in the test folder.
-See the extraGlue parameter in the @CucumberOptions annotation, it is used to declare the package where the step definitions provided by Tzatziki are located.
+It uses the JUnit 5 Platform Suite API (`@Suite`, `@IncludeEngines("cucumber")`) with `@ConfigurationParameter(key = GLUE_PROPERTY_NAME, ...)` to declare the packages where the step definitions provided by Tzatziki are located.

 As we are going to test database interactions, we need to start a database instance before running the tests and plug it to the application.